 It is important to note and understand that Council has not made up its mind on the issue.
 While a Council member may have a position on an issue, they each come to the Hearing with an open mind, to listen to and hear from the public.
 You are being given the opportunity to persuade each member of Council to your way of thinking.
 Each person does make a difference.
 Please speak up.

-No member of the public who deems his or her interest in property is to be affected will be, or should feel, discouraged, intimidated or otherwise prevented from making his or her views known.
+No member of the public will be, or should feel, discouraged, intimidated or otherwise prevented from making his or her views known.
 Therefore, please refrain from applause or other expressions of emotion whether you favour or oppose any particular application or argument.
 Inappropriate language, outbursts or criticisms aimed at individuals or groups will not be condoned.

 - Begin your comments by stating your name and address.